AnnaNCS/ml_fires/README.md

-Machine Learning for Environmental Engineering, Fall 2022: Prediction of Western Fires
+Machine Learning for Environmental Engineering Python Project, Fall 2022: Prediction of Western Fires

 The following is a project for the Machine Learning For Environmental Engineering and Science course.
 The data for the project and data processing was shared by Caroline Juang.